Trading Standards Institute Advice

 In the guide

-If your business manufactures, imports, distributes, sells or supplies goods you have to comply with the law; this may include checking to ensure that CE-marked products are fit to bear the mark
+If your business manufactures, imports, distributes, sells or supplies goods you have to comply with the law; this may include checking to ensure that UKCA-marked products are fit to bear the mark

 If you are a wholesaler or retailer the steady rise in counterfeit and illegal products available in the UK makes purchasing products increasingly complex.

 The implications of purchasing or supplying products that are unsafe are far reaching and in some cases the results can be fatal.
 With this in mind how can you be sure that products are what they say they are and do what they say they can do?